gjbex/Scientific-C-plus-plus/glossary.md

 Rvalue: An expression that does not refer to a memory location and cannot have its address taken.
 Rvalues typically appear on the right side of an assignment.

+SBO: Small Buffer Optimization.
+A technique used in C++ to optimize the storage of small objects by using a small buffer within the object itself, avoiding heap allocation for small sizes.

 SFINAE: Substitution Failure Is Not An Error.
 A C++ template metaprogramming technique that allows the compiler to ignore certain template instantiations that would result in errors, enabling more flexible and powerful template code.